liangfen-du/liangfen-du.github.io/_pages/about.md

 Latest News
 ======
+<p>05/2025:Prof. Du was awarded a grant of HK$760,592 from the Environment and Conservation Fund (ECF) [<a href="https://www.polyu.edu.hk/beee/news-and-events/news/2025/20250402-beee-assistant-professor-secures-prestigious-environment-and-conservation-fund-grant/">link</a>].</p>

 <p>10/2024: Welcome Dr. Zhou Tong (周桐) to my team as a postdoc fellow!</p>

 <p>08/2024: Welcome Ma Kai (马凯) to my team as a visiting student!</p>